benweizhu/gradle-database-plugin/README.md

 ```

 ###Version 0.0.2 is coming
-Version 0.0.2 support 'drop and create database your_database_name' on demand before execute sql file
+Version 0.0.2 supports 'drop and create database your_database_name' on demand before execute sql file

 ###Sql file